onsenix12/Mirae.ai/README.md

 ## Project Structure

-This repository contains documentation for the SCOPE+ project.
+This repository contains documentation for the Mirae.ai project.
 The project structure follows the specifications in `REVISED_24HR_PLAN.md` and `REVISED_APP_BLUEPRINT.md`.

 ### Documentation Files